facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 export default NewModuleButton;
 ```

-In order to access your native module from Javascript you need to first import `NativeModules` from React Native:
+In order to access your native module from JavaScript you need to first import `NativeModules` from React Native:

 ```jsx
 import { NativeModules } from 'react-native';